markedjs/marked/README.md

 - __tables__: Enable GFM tables.
 This is enabled by default.
 (Requires the `gfm` option in order to be enabled).
 - __breaks__: Enable GFM line breaks.
 Disabled by default.
+- __smartLists__: Use smarter list behavior than the original markdown.
+  Disabled by default.
+May eventually be default with the old behavior moved into `pedantic`.

 ## Usage